PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/polynomial_chaos/01_functional_analysis.md

 If you are interested in learning more about functional analysis, I recommend you take a course on the subject.
 There are also excellent books out there.
-The material you would need to understand everything can be found in [Introductory Functional Analysis with Applications](https://www.amazon.com/Introductory-Functional-Analysis-Applications-Kreyszig/dp/0471504599) by Erwin Kreyszig.
+The needed background can be found in *Introductory Functional Analysis with Applications* {cite:p}`kreyszig1978functional`.
 Specifically, all the following topics:

 + 1.1.
 Metric Space